Dr. Cameron Dodworth

 B.A., Nebraska Wesleyan University; M.A., University of Leicester; M.A., Ph.D., University of Nebraska at Lincoln

-Dr. Cameron Dodworth is an Associate Professor in English, specializing in nineteenth-century British literature.
+Dr. Cameron Dodworth is a Professor of English, specializing in nineteenth-century British literature.
 Dr. Dodworth’s research interests include Gothicism, nineteenth-century art and literature (particularly Realism, Impressionism, and Naturalism), adaptation studies, and food studies in literature.
 As an undergraduate completing his B.A. at Nebraska Wesleyan University, Dr. Dodworth majored in English, history, and French, and minored in art.
 He was also a four-year letterman in soccer and sang in the University Choir.
 Dr. Dodworth also holds a M.A. in English from the University of Nebraska-Lincoln, and a M.A. in Victorian Studies from the University of Leicester.
 Dr. Dodworth earned his Ph.D. in English, with a certificate in Nineteenth-Century Studies from the University of Nebraska-Lincoln.
 He is currently earning an A.A. in Culinary Arts at Fayetteville Technical Community College.
 Dr. Dodworth loves Nebraska Cornhusker football and basketball, loves watching and playing most sports, loves cooking, loves watching movies, and loves anything to do with literature and art.

 “Fears of Consumption and Being Consumed: The Gothicization of Food in Victorian Literature.”
 Chapter 29.
 The Routledge Companion to Literature and Food.
 Ed.
 Lorna Piatti-Farnell and Donna Lee Brien.
 Abingdon, UK: Routledge, 2018.
 329-341.